Modern Slavery Act Statement

-We use the term “modern slavery” to encapsulate slavery, servitude, forced or compulsory labour and human trafficking.
+In this voluntary statement the term “modern slavery” is used to encapsulate slavery, servitude, forced or compulsory labour and human trafficking.

-Our business is office-based and our primary supply chain categories support our office operations.
-Supply categories include office-space and services, the provision of security and cleaning, IT and technology, professional services and business travel.
+MJ Hudson is office-based and its primary supply chain categories support its office operations.
+Supply categories include office-space and services, the provision of security and cleaning services, IT and technology, professional services and business travel.
+MJ Hudson looks where possible, to its third-party suppliers to adhere to appropriate standards.

 Chief Operating Officer